Visiting him at his loft was simple and added a pleasant personal touch to the exchange.

 Will you ship or keep an eye out for a particular record if I pay you a premium?

-Though many people have suggested this, I have an aversion to any process which creates imbalance between the haves and have-nots.
+Though many people have suggested this, I have an aversion to any process which exacerbates the imbalance between the haves and have-nots.

 Is that a no?